irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.htlc.HTLC"></a>

 ### HTLC
-HTLC defines a struct for an HTLC
+HTLC defines the struct of an HTLC

 | Field | Type | Label | Description |